-If you are not prepared to comply with the basic rules of wearing a face mask protecting yourself and others, as requested by your local authorities, then please do not to travel.
-It’s easy, you can opt to stay home and stay safe until all restrictions are lifted.
+If you are not prepared to comply with the basic rules of wearing a face mask protecting yourself and others, as requested by your local authorities, then please do not travel.
+It’s easy, and you can opt to stay home and stay safe until all restrictions are lifted.

 Resources for travelling during the pandemic

-If you need to travel to an overseas country, check with all official websites first to be sure you know what to expect, and you are well informed about the entering procedure plus the risks you are taking.
+If you need to travel to an overseas country, check with all official websites first to be sure you know what to expect and you are well informed about the entering procedure plus the risks you are taking.

 Before making up your mind, whether to travel or not, here are a few useful resources and websites that will help you make an informed decision on where to and when to travel during the pandemic.